cajusber/htauthentication/README.md

 Htauthentication
 =============

-Htauthentication lets you authenticate users by an htpasswd file.
+Htauthentication lets you authenticate users by a htpasswd file.

 Installation